ab-2019blr/simpleprojects/README.md

 # simpleprojects
 Simple Learning Projects
 1. Weather App in HTML & JS with Weather API - just a learning app
+2. Updated Weather App built in Python+Flask and MySQL